Have you ever heard of integrated marketing communication?

 You also need to accept that marketing and communication is an experiment.
 The patience required is a challenge in itself for many businesses that want results yesterday and don’t realize it takes time.

-Developing the right content for each stage of the funnel is both an art and science and your task is to meet your customers where they are with the right piece of content at the right time.
+Developing the right content for each stage of the funnel is both an art and a science and your task is to meet your customers where they are with the right piece of content at the right time.

 Having the content on the different channels weave together so it creates a unified experience like a piece of music requires exceptional strategic vision and teamwork.